stellar-deprecated/docs/docs/federation.md

 #### Step 3: Implement federation url HTTP endpoint

-The federation URL specified in your stellar.txt file should accept an HTTP GET request, with a query parameter “destination” to specify the username.
+The federation URL specified in your stellar.txt file should accept an HTTP GET request, with a query parameter “destination” to specify the username and "domain" set to the domain of the address.
 It should return a JSON response body of this form:

+`
 federation_json: {
   destination: username,
   domain: domain,
   type: "federation_record",
   destination_address: address
 }
+`